csswizardry/csswizardry.github.com/_posts/2014-10-29-the-specificity-graph.md

 projects.
 It is a very helpful way of keeping a high-level view of your code, it is a very simple litmus test and benchmark, and also provides a really effective way of writing better quality CSS in more general terms.

+## Addendum – 26 November, 2014

+It is important to re-stress the word _trending_.
+The Specificity Graph should _trend_ upward.
+There will be little ups and downs along the way, for example:

+    .module {
+    }

+        .module__header {
+        }

+    .module--large {
+    }

+        .module--large > .module__header {
+        }

+Here we would get a kink in our graph where the `.module--large > .module__header {}` selector is double that of its neighbours.
+These kinks do, unfortunately, get magnified when we run our code through an actual Specificity Graph tool, which leads me to believe that **the Speicifity Graph is probably best kept as a conceptual model**.

+The aim of the Specificity Graph is to illustrate the importance of not having overly specific selectors appearing too early on.
+Close-ups of the graph will show many jagged, saw-tooth sections, but my aim has always been to concentrate on the overall trend of the whole graph.
+Saw-toothing is to be expected; what we do not want is all of our helper classes, carrying `!important`s, to appear at the beginning of our project.

+Again, we need to look at the overall trend.
+The graph needs to **trend** upward, even taking into account the many ups-and-downs along the way.